Central Virginia

 • 00:19:05

-The governance study deals centrally, and I think governance is centrally, about the large part of funding streams, which we are still deeply inside of.
+The governance study deals centrally, and I think governance is centrally, about the margin of our funding streams, which we are still deeply excited about.

 • 00:19:25